Editorial Style Guide

 Official department names, followed by second reference format:

 - Department of Biology; biology department or biology

 - Department of Chemistry; chemistry department or chemistry

-- Computer Science Department; computer science department or computer science (per CS department)
+- Department of Computer Science; computer science department or computer science

 - Department of Engineering; engineering department or engineering